magento/merchdocs/src/live-search/rules-manage.md

 1. Test the rule.
 1. Publish the changes.

+   The rule is added to the list in the rules workspace.
+Although active rules go into effect immediately, it might take up to fifteen minutes for cached query results in the storefront to be refreshed.

 ## Delete rule

 1. On the _Rules_ tab, find the rule in the grid that you want to edit and click **More** (...) options.